proteus-finance/token/README.md

 ## Seed

 - Seed function **_have 8_** percent of token supply
-- Seed function will take two parameter one is amount thats will be in **_Uint128_** and recipient address thats will be in String
+- Seed function will take one parameter  recipient address thats will be in String
 - Seed function only will work after the three months of deployment of token
 - Seed will directly start after deployment.
 - Seed function will not work after 18 months of token deployment